 Join one of the most dynamic indie film communities in the country.

-Copyright © 2025 Atlanta Shortsfest - Atlanta's official short film festival- All Rights Reserved.
+Copyright © 2025 Atlanta Shorts- Atlanta's short film festival Since 2010 - All Rights Reserved.

 An Atlanta Film Series Event